LanguageTechnologyLab/ElectAI/README.md

 # ElectAI
-A noel dataset for Election related claim understanding
+A novel dataset for Election related claim understanding